 I know a dog that needs help, or a dog that someone can't keep anymore.
 Can you take it?

-Please email our director firstname.lastname@example.org for dog surrenders.
-If we have room (and an open foster), she will return your email.
+Please submit a surrender inquiry found under our Contact page.
+If we have room (and an open foster), our Surrender Coordinator will return your email.
 We receive many requests and do our best to take in dogs that need help!

 Looking for information on fostering or volunteering?